system76/docs/_articles/install-minecraft.md

 layout: article
 title: Install and Optimize Minecraft!
 description:
   So you want some of that blocky goodness?
-Well, Get Java and some graphics card and lets go!
+Well, get Java and some graphics cards and let's go!
 keywords:
   - Minecraft
   - Mojang